Understanding How to Manage Fatigue Risk

 Key areas of focus

-• Understanding the regulatory environment and how FRM is applied to your operation
+• Understanding how FRM is applied to your operation

 • Understanding the key drivers of successful fatigue reporting system

-• Applying basic scientific principles to build ‘fatigue-friendly’ working patterns
+• Applying basic scientific principles to reduce fatigue in working patterns

 Is this course right for me?